socialvibe/truex-ads-docs/bluescript-reference.md

 --- | --- | ---
 name | N/A (Required) | ID(String) for the step and used to identify it for behaviors. elements | N/A (Required) | An array that contains elements of this step.
-Z-indexed by the order, the first element is on the top, the last element is at the bottom. behaviors | {} | An object, which define the behavior of elements, by their IDs.
+Z-indexed by the order, the first element is on the top, the last element is at the bottom. behaviors | {} (Optional)| An object containing named event handlers, which define the behavior of elements, by their IDs. functions | {} (Optional) | An object containing named functions, which can be invoked from behavior events and other functions.

 #### Elements Properties